davidmfoley/analdiffist/README.md

     $> analdiffist origin/master

-_or use analdiffist's default default, `origin/master`:
+_or use analdiffist's default default, which is the common ancestor of HEAD and origin/master:

     $> analdiffist